katiebuilder/katiebuilder/README.md

 <hr>

-- 🔭 I’m currently working on [The Goofball Theater](https://goofballtheater.github.io/goofball/)
+- 🔭 I’m currently working on: [The Goofball Theater](https://goofballtheater.github.io/goofball/)

-- 🤝 I’m looking for help with [Statusfi](https://keatonbuilder.github.io/statusfi)
+- 🤝 I’m looking for help with: [Statusfi](https://keatonbuilder.github.io/statusfi)

-- 👨‍💻 All of my projects are available at [https://keatonbuilder.github.io/keatonbuilder/](https://keatonbuilder.github.io/keatonbuilder/)
+- 👨‍💻 A list of my projects are available at: [https://github.com/katiebuilder](https://github.com/katiebuilder?tab=repositories)

-- 📫 How to reach me **[Discord](https://discord.gg/zjFBKdJKvt)**
+- 📫 How to reach me: **[On Discord](https://discord.gg/zjFBKdJKvt)**

-- ⚡ Fun fact **I can be quite silly at times..**
+- ⚡ Fun fact: **I can be quite silly at times..**

 <hr>